jamescastells/pokemon-rgb/FEATURES.md

 1. After receiving Cut from the Captain of the SS Anne, you must lose a battle to a trainer on the ship.
 This will teleport you away from the ship without it leaving.
 2. After receiving both Surf and Strength, return to the SS Anne.
 Surf from the dock to the right to the landing there.
 3. Activate Strength and push the truck from the right.
 Mew is under the truck.

-Version 4:
+# Version 4 (Not yet released):
 - Unique overwold sprites have been added for all Pokemon that appear in the overworld.
-- A switch to swap between Gen1 and Gen2 music has been added to the options menu.
+- A switch to swap between Gen1 and Gen2 music has been added to the options menu, that changes the music in real time.
-- Maps such as the Safari Zone, Viridian Forest and Vermilion Dock that were previously surrounded by a visible black box have been extended to hide this.
+- Maps such as the Safari Zone, Viridian Forest and Vermilion Dock that were previously surrounded by a visible black have natural borders.
 - Certain features like the coloring of party icons and the Oak fight have been cleaned up.
 - Small color fixes, like the back sprite of the old man in the catching tutorial and the bird in the fly animation.
+- Many original bugs were fixed, such as MissingNo., the Pokedoll-Ghost glitch, and the invisible PC.
+- Added a new map for a little post-game adventure.